Frequently Asked Questions

 The information we collect is used solely for university purposes such as maintaining accurate student records and keeping you informed about university programs and services.
 This information may only be released to a court or government agency if required by law.

-What are the limits placed on the promotional credit offered by Extended Education?
+What are the limits placed on the promotional credit offered by EPaCE?

-This notice was included with the credit offer: "The fine print: You can apply this credit one time to the registration fee for any Extended Education course you choose, and it is valid for one year.
+This notice was included with the credit offer: "The fine print: You can apply this credit one time to the registration fee for any Extended, Professional and Continuing Education (EPaCE) course you choose, and it is valid for one year.
 This credit cannot be combined with any other credits, discounts, or offers."